nus-cs2103-AY2021S2/tp/docs/team/mrweikiat.md

 * Highlights: Worked on the Storage component files, they are mainly but no restricted to: `JsonAdaptedTag`, `JsonAdaptedTask`, `JsonSerializableTaskTracker`, `JsonUserPrefsStorage`, `Storage`, `StoreManager`, `TaskTrackerStorage`, `UserPrefsStorage`.

 #### Testing
 * I was the IC for testing component.
-I have to vet the test cases of my team mates and occasionally edit and configure the test cases to ensure that the test cases are well written.
+I have to vet the test cases of my team mates before every submission.
 * I was in charge of testing for the Storage component.
 I wrote test cases for storage classes they are: `JsonAdaptedTagTest`, `JsonAdaptedTaskTest`, `JsonSerializableTaskTrackerTest`, `JsonTackTrackerStorageTest`, `JsonUserPrefsStorageTest`, `StorageManagerTest`.
 * I also edit and vetted the data component to ensure that the data under data folder used for testing are up-to-date they are mainly but not restricted to: `data\ConfigUtilTest`, `data\JsonSerializableTaskTrackerTest`, `data\JsonTaskTrackerStorageTest`, `data\sandbox`.
 * I wrote test cases for Model component correctly they are mainly but not restricted to: `PriorityTagTest`, `TagTest`, `SortingFlagTest`